Storm Damage Roof? A Homeowner's Action Plan

 After a storm, your priority is finding a reliable professional to restore your home.
 The contractor you choose will have a major impact on the quality of the repair, the smoothness of the insurance process, and your peace of mind.
 A great contractor brings expertise and transparency, while the wrong one can create more problems than the storm itself.
 Taking the time to vet your options carefully is one of the most important steps you can take.
 It ensures your home is repaired correctly and protects you from the stress of a poorly managed project.

-Verify Licensing and Insurance
+Always Verify a Contractor's License and Insurance

 Before you sign any contract, confirm the contractor has the right credentials.
 While Texas doesn't have a statewide roofing license, reputable companies will be registered with local authorities and, most importantly, carry substantial insurance.
 Ask for proof of both general liability insurance and worker's compensation.
 General liability protects your property from damage during the repair process, while worker's comp covers their crew in case of an injury on your property.
 Without it, you could be held liable.
 You can often verify a business's credentials and complaint history through state or local consumer protection agencies.